NiryoRobotics/ned_ros/sphinx_doc/source/stack/high_level/niryo_robot_led_ring.rst

       - the PWM channel to use
       - 0

-Another configuration file, the `led_ring_params.yaml`, sets the default parameters of Led Ring animations.
+Another configuration file, the `led_ring_params.yaml`, sets the default parameters of LED Ring animations.

-.. list-table:: Parameters of the Led Ring animations
+.. list-table:: Parameters of the LED Ring animations
    :header-rows: 1
    :widths: auto
    :stub-columns: 0